 Teacher education programs are approved by the NC Board of Education.
-Meredith College teacher education program's requirements are subject to change.
+The requirements of the teacher education program at Meredith College are subject to change.
+If there are any questions concerning program requirements, please consult with the Director of Teacher Education or the Head of the Department of Education.